miniexact/miniexact/README.md

 Use the algorithm with the littlest possible features!
 This way, the most speed-ups are possible.
 Pre-processing may also be happening in the future.

+## Web Compilation

+A web-version is currently in the works.
+Compile the WASM using the following docker invocations:

+    docker run -v $(pwd):/src -w /src ghcr.io/webassembly/wasi-sdk cmake -S . -B build-wasi docker run -v $(pwd):/src -w /src ghcr.io/webassembly/wasi-sdk make -C build-wasi

+This web port will mainly rely on the [WASI SDK](https://github.com/WebAssembly/wasi-sdk) to be as lightweight as possible.